JetBrains/projector-client/projector-client-web/README.md

 We set the clipboard on the client side via [`window.navigator.clipboard`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/clipboard). **This doesn't work in [insecure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts), so the client needs to be opened using HTTPS or on localhost to support this**.

 We can't use ["copy" listener](https://developer.mozilla.org/en-US/docs/Web/API/Element/copy_event) because when this event is generated, we don't have a message from the server with actual clipboard data yet.
 Also, this method won't work if you click a "copy" button in your application.

+### It's not possible to connect to insecure WebSocket from a secure web page
+This is a limitation of browsers.
+So for example you can't use GitHub Pages distribution to access an insecure server.